Sparse structures with LASSO through Principal Components: forecasting GDP components in the short-run: Pseudo-real-time forecasting experiments

 \subsubsection{Main findings}

-In this section we present the results of forecasting GFCF during the period of 2005Q1-2014Q4.
-The results of RMSE of the forecasted values are presented in the table \ref{gfcf:main1} for all of the models and for all 4 forecast horizons.
-Additionally, the total results were divided into three periods (2005-2008, 2008-2011, 2011-2015) in order to compare the models during different stages of the economy: during the stable growth of 2005-2008, the crisis period of 2008-2011, and the stabilization period of 2011-2015.
-Dividing up the total results is also useful in inspecting whether there are models, dominating every other competitor in the "horse race".
-Also, in the table \ref{gfcf:main2} are presented the results of Relative RMSE, when in comparison with the performance of the benchmark ARMA models.
+In this section we present the results of forecasting GFCF during the period of 2005Q1-2019Q1.
+The results of RMSE of the forecasted values are presented in Table \ref{gfcf:main1} for all models and for all 4 forecast horizons.
+The total period results were divided into three periods (2005Q1-2007Q4, 2008Q1-2014Q4, 2015Q1-2019Q1) aiming to compare the models during different stages of the economy: during the stable growth of 2005Q1-2007Q4, the crisis and the recovery period of 2008Q1-2014Q4, and the stable growth of 2015Q1-2019Q1.
+Dividing up the total results is also useful in inspecting whether there are models, dominating every other competitor in the ``horse race''.
+Also, in Table \ref{gfcf:main2} the results of Relative RMSE are compared with the performance of the benchmark ARMA, BNDF, DF and SW models.